remlapmot/bpbounds/README.md

 ```
 To update the development version of the package, simply run this command again.

+## Shiny App

+There is a Shiny app demonstrating the package at: <https://remlapmot.shinyapps.io/bpbounds>.

 ## Authors
 Tom Palmer (maintainer, tom.palmer@lancaster.ac.uk), Roland Ramsahai, Vanessa Didelez, Nuala Sheehan